ellysh/video-game-bots/InGameBots/process-memory-access.md

 WinAPI provides functions for accessing data in memory of the specified process. [`ReadProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680553%28v=vs.85%29.aspx) function allows to read data from a memory area in the target process to the memory of current process. [`WriteProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681674%28v=vs.85%29.aspx) function performs writing data to a memory area in the target process.

 There is [`ReadWriteProcessMemory.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/ReadWriteProcessMemory.cpp) application that demonstrates work of both `ReadProcessMemory` and `WriteProcessMemory` functions.
 The application writes 0xDEADBEEF hexadecimal value at the specified absolute address.
 Then it reads a value at the same absolute address.
-If the read value equals to the written value 0xDEADBEEF, it means that a write operation has been performed successfully.
+In case the read value equals to the written value 0xDEADBEEF, the write operation has been performed successfully.

 This is a source of the `ReadWriteProcessMemory.cpp` application:
 ```C++